MicrosoftDocs/architecture-center/docs/example-scenario/ai/form-recognizer-healthcare-content.md

 ### Potential use cases

 This solution is ideal for the healthcare industry.
-Organizations across many industries that need to meet healthcare compliance regulations can also use this solution.
+Organizations across many industries that need to meet healthcare compliance regulations can also apply this solution.

 You can use this solution to modernize your workplace and improve employee and customer safety.
 The AI-powered Azure Form Recognizer helps reduce development and deployment effort by introducing automated deployment scripts for all Azure resources.
 The solution uses Power BI dashboards to present insights to stakeholders.